 Andreas Eriksson was born in 1975 in Björsäter, Sweden.
 He lives and works in Medelplana on the south bank of Lake Vänern, Sweden.

-Eriksson’s artistic practice is highly expansive, encompassing a wide range of media including painting, photography, sculpture, tapestry and installation.
-Eriksson’s works often appear quiet and understated yet belie a poetic quality which has a lasting effect on the viewer.
-Since 2000 the artist has lived in a house situated in the midst of a forest on the edge of a lake.
-Small events and phenomena from his everyday life and the natural world that surrounds him become the outset for his works, giving his formal, conceptual, metaphorical and perceptual decision-making process a firm context.
+The emotional intensity of Eriksson’s work is the result of a sustained exploration of his response to the natural world.
+Since 2000 the artist has lived in a house situated in a forest on the edge of a lake.
+Small events and phenomena from his everyday life and the surrounding landscape give his formal and conceptual decision-making process a firm context.

-Other notable solo exhibitions include: ‘Nite Flights’, Galerie Neugerriemschneider, Berlin, Germany (2020); ‘Memories of Snow’, Cahiers d’art, Paris, France (2020); Hakgojae Gallery, Seoul, South Korea (2019); ‘Cutouts, Mistakes and Threads’, Braunsfelder Family Collection, Cologne, Germany (2019); ‘Work in Progress’, Skissernas Museum, Lund, Sweden (2017); ‘Roundabouts’, Bonniers Konsthall, Stockholm, Sweden which toured to Trondheim Kunstmuseum, Trondheim, Norway; Centre PasquArt, Biel, Switzerland and the Reykjavik Art Museum, Reykjavik, Iceland (2014–2015).
+Other notable solo exhibitions include: ‘Andreas Eriksson’, Artspace de 11 Linjen Griet Dupont Foundation, Oudenburg, Belgium (2021); ‘Cutouts, Mistakes and Threads’, Braunsfelder Family Collection, Cologne, Germany (2019); ‘Work in Progress’, Skissernas Museum, Lund, Sweden (2017); ‘Roundabouts’, Bonniers Konsthall, Stockholm, Sweden which toured to Trondheim Kunstmuseum, Trondheim, Norway; Centre PasquArt, Biel, Switzerland and Reykjavik Art Museum, Reykjavik, Iceland (2014–2015).
 ‘Roundabout the hardship of believing’ and ‘Walking the Dog, Lying on the Sofa,’ MUMOK, Vienna, Austria (2008).